 Who do I call if the power goes out or if there is a gas leak or other emergency?

 If you have a power outage or other energy related emergency, please call the distribution company for your area (ATCO Electric, ENMAX, EPCOR, FORTIS Alberta, ATCO Gas, etc.).
-Contact numbers for the utility company can be found on your current bill.
+Contact numbers for the distribution companies can be found on your current bill.